ankurk91/wp-google-map/readme.txt

 * Cooperative Gesture Handling (Two fingers zoom on mobile devices)

 = php v7.0 and Bedrock compatibility =
-* This plugin is is fully compatible with php 7.0 and roots [bedrock](https://github.com/roots/bedrock).
+* This plugin is is fully compatible with php 7.0 and roots' [bedrock](https://github.com/roots/bedrock).
 * Fallback support to php v5.3+

 = Featured on =